 If you don’t feel like lacing up your skates, warm up by one of the fire pits instead, or get cozy in one of the cabins strewn with lights (reservations are available online).
 There are also carnival games, amusements, and a Ferris wheel to keep everyone entertained.
 In the lodge, you’ll find plenty of snacks and warm drinks for purchase.

-Winterfest opens for the season on November 24 and typically continues through February.
+Winterfest runs November 29, 2024 through March 2, 2025.
 Entrance is free, but tickets are required for skating.

 See the lights at Franklin Square

 Kids will love the carousel rides, and Chilly Philly Mini Golf is appropriate for all ages with a course that includes holiday music and reproductions of famous Philadelphia landmarks.
-New this year is the addition of street curling.
-Groups can try their luck at the popular winter sport on two iceless curling rinks.
+At the two iceless street curling rinks, groups can try their luck at the popular winter sport.
 After you’re done playing, get a warm drink or snack at Ben on the Rocks in the heated tent.

 Enjoy the Holiday Garden Railway at Morris Arboretum